amblerhq/withCSV/README.md

 **count()**: returns the number of rows at the end of the pipeline

+**first(limit)**: returns the first elements of the result up to a maximum of `limit`

+**toCSV(csvTarget, options)**: writes the result to a file or a stream
+  * if `csvTarget` is a string, a file at this path will be created
+  * if `csvTarget` is a WriteStream, the data will be piped directly to it
+  * `options` are documented in the [`csv-stringify` documentation page](https://csv.js.org/stringify/options/)

 _The following methods consume the entirety of your CSV file and the resulting output will be stored in memory.
 Very large files should be adequately filtered beforehand or you may max out your machine's memory._

-**first(limit)**: returns the first elements of the result up to a maximum of `limit`

 **last(limit)**: returns the last elements of the result up to a maximum of `limit`